 With the aim of raising awareness and fostering better understanding, FTBOWM provides the opportunity for individuals and groups to showcase projects, run events and organise campaigns on issues as diverse as trans rights, cultural appropriation, period taboos and breastfeeding.

 Five major projects were showcased at Manchester’s annual feminist festival Wonder Women in 2017, including the Bodies of Manchester photography series, a period taboo poster campaign and interactive Vashrina showcasing vulva diversity.
-The collective also collaborate on #plusorequal, a fat acceptance campaign aiming for plus size equality in the fashion industry.
+A Bums, Legs and Tums photography project was also featured in the People’s History Museum during the Represent!
+100 Years On Exhibition, and the collective also collaborated on #plusorequal, a fat acceptance campaign aiming for plus size equality in the fashion industry.

 Openly discussing and being exposed to body political issues has helped members increase their own body confidence, as well as become more understanding and supportive of others experiences, with over 95% of our community finding FTBOWM a positive and empowering platform.